 Duracell / Energiser and the Pink Bunny

 Each face is chosen to represent the brand because it fits with the values with which it wants to be linked.
+For example:

 The Muscle man suggests toughness, never tired, perfect for house cleaning when you want the quickest and easiest solution to difficult jobs.